aruncancode/ConnectScraper/README.md

 ## Instructions

-1. Copy sensitiveInfoTemplate.json
-2. Rename it to sensitiveInfo.json
+1. Rename sensitiveInfoTemplate.json to sensitiveInfo.json
-3. Put in your username and password.
+2. Put in your connect username and password.
-4. Run test.py
+3. Run test.py
-5. See the output in output.html

 ## Todo

 - [x] Login to connect.
-- [ ] Get the html of a page.
+- [x] Get the html of a page.
 - [ ] Get the javascript in the page to run.
 - [ ] Parse it.
+- [ ] Create SQL database to store userdata
+- [ ] Display database information to user via various means eg. Discord, Website, Excel, CLI

 ## Known Issues

-- [ ] It's slow
-- [ ] Sometimes it times out and stuff a returned like session has expired.
+- [ ] Times out and returns errors.
-- [ ] Javascript instead of html (just need to render it.) @urwrstkn8mare is working on this.